rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 ```

 That's it!
 Your extensions are now available for use by rqlite.
 >If you are using Docker you will need to make the compiled code available to your Docker container and pass the path to the Docker container at startup.
-Check out the [rqlite Docker page](https://hub.docker.com/r/rqlite/rqlite) for more information on launch rqlite Docker containers.
+Check out the [rqlite Docker page](https://hub.docker.com/r/rqlite/rqlite) for more information on launching rqlite Docker containers.

 #### Checking your work
 Below is an example of the _rot13_ extension being invoked at the rqlite shell: